wswebcreation/webdriver-image-comparison/README.md

 # webdriver-image-comparison

-> **Ultra low-maintenance mode: One or two times a year the library author will spend some time to keep the library useful.
-Feel free to raise issues and contribute improvements, but please be aware that it may be sometime before a response is given.**
+> **~~Ultra low-maintenance mode: One or two times a year the library author will spend some time to keep the library useful.
+Feel free to raise issues and contribute improvements, but please be aware that it may be sometime before a response is given.~~**

+> **This project has been moved to the WebdriverIO core package and is part of the "NEW" [Visual Testing](https://github.com/webdriverio/visual-testing) packages of WebdriverIO.**

 ![webdriver-image-comparison workflow](https://github.com/wswebcreation/webdriver-image-comparison/actions/workflows/webdriver-image-comparison.yml/badge.svg)
 [![codecov](https://codecov.io/gh/wswebcreation/webdriver-image-comparison/branch/master/graph/badge.svg?token=Q4UsgDSRd3)](https://codecov.io/gh/wswebcreation/webdriver-image-comparison)